Choosing Schools: The Safe School

 2. Create a shortlist of schools.

-This is where you have to determine which school or schools will be your safe school.
 What exactly is a safe school?
 It's a school to which you have an excellent chance of being admitted.
-It's a school which perhaps is not as competitive as some of the others on your list.
+It's a school that perhaps is not as competitive as others on your list.

-How do you figure out which schools are tough to get into and which are not?
-You do it two ways: you look at the data on this site.
+How do you figure out which schools are challenging to get into and which are not?
+You do it two ways: Look at the data on this site.
 When you see acceptance rates of 25% or less, then that's a very selective school.
 As a rule, it will receive 2 to 4 times the number of applicants for which it has places.
 It's very competitive to get into.
 You will have to have everything the school is looking for.
 Failed subjects and expulsions will probably get you off their list fast.

 Questions?
-Contact us on Facebook. @privateschoolreview
+Contact us on Facebook and Instagram. @privateschoolreview

 comments powered by Disqus